leah-massey/A-Football-Challenge/readme.md

 ## 2.

-Usealooptocalculatetheaverageoddandlogittotheconsole(Wealready studied how to calculate averages, you can go check if you don't remember)
+Use a loop to calculate the average odd and log it to the console (We already studied how to calculate averages, you can go check if you don't remember)

 ## 3.

-Printthe3oddstotheconsole,butinaniceformattedway,exactlylikethis:
+Print the 3 odds to the console, but in a nice formatted way, exactly like this:
 Odd of victory Bayern Munich: 1.33 Odd of draw: 3.25 Odd of victory Borrussia Dortmund: 6.5
 .Get the team names directly from the game object, don't hardcode them (except for "draw").
 Hint: Note how the odds and the game objects have the same property names 😉